Electrolysis O Level: 5 Facts Every Student Must Know

 Fact 4: Aqueous Solutions Involve Selective Discharge

-When an ionic compound is dissolved in water, there are additional ions present from the water itself — H⁺ and OH⁻.
-This means at each electrode, there are competing ions, and only one will be preferentially discharged.
-The rules for selective discharge are:
+When an ionic compound is dissolved in water, H⁺ and OH⁻ ions from water are also present.
+At each electrode, competing ions exist, and only one will be preferentially discharged.
+The rules for selective discharge are: At the cathode (reduction):

 • If the metal is below hydrogen in the reactivity series → the metal ion is discharged (e.g. Cu²⁺ → Cu)